manvari/xchat-deadbeef/README.md

 XChat-DeaDBeeF will now be automatically loaded upon launching XChat/HexChat.

-_Note: if necessary, XChat-DeaDBeeF can also be (re)loaded via Window > Plugins and scripts... > Load... > /path/to/XChat-DeaDBeeF.py._
+_Note: if necessary, XChat-DeaDBeeF can also be (re)loaded via Window > Plugins and Scripts... > Load... > /path/to/XChat-DeaDBeeF.py._

 ### To-Do list